Minimal-APIs/minimal-apis.github.io/src/tutorials/crud.md

-# Let's build
+# Tutorial Two: My First CRUD App

-## Create Read Update Delete
+## CRUD - Create Read Update Delete

-In [checklist one ](/tutorials/first-steps), you built simple API where you hard coded the results to HTTP method.
+In [tutorial one ](/tutorials/first-steps), you built a simple API where you hard coded the results for HTTP methods.

 For example:  `app.MapGet("/todo", () => new { Item = "Water plants", Complete = "false" });`  has been hard coded to return the JSON results below.